TimmDay/java-FSA-operations/README.md

 # FSA Streamliner for Regular Expressions

 This program provides tools for streamlining finite state automata.
-They include :
+They include:
 - Recognizer: will determine if a given string is valid according to a given FSA
 - determinizer: will determinize a non-deterministic FSA.
 - reverser: will reverse any FSA